albert-haliulov/microprofile-healthcheck/README.md

 ping                                     1.0                 fea53a6caf11        16 hours ago        535MB
 ````

-Now we are ready for the next step - run our containers.
+Now we are ready for the next step - run containers.

 ## Run & Play with docker containers